gregpaton08/vscode-settings/README.md

 To install the settings from the repo to your local machine run this command.

-> **Warning**
+> **WARNING**
 > This command will overwrite any existing settings.
-You may first want to run `./settings.sh update` and view any differences using git.
+However, a copy of your existing settings will be made in this directory under the name `settings.json.bak`.

 ```bash
 ./settings.sh install